DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 auratic and unique presence is losing influence.
 From an intermedial point of view, we can only rejoice.

-### Crisis symptoms: from theatricality to performativity to theatrically
+### Crisis Symptoms: from Theatricality to Performativity to Theatrically

 The chaotic emergence and evolution of the concept of theatricality give us another occasion to test the intermedial approach in theater.
 In the